 - (1) Pursuant to GASB Statement No. 34, governmental activities include internal service funds.
-Business-type activities are considered enterprise funds. - Payments on bonded debt that pertain to the Commonwealth's governmental activities are made through the debt service funds.
+Business-type activities are considered enterprise funds. - (2) Payments on bonded debt that pertain to the Commonwealth's governmental activities are made through the debt service funds.
 Payments for installment purchases, compensated absences, capital leases, pension, and other obligations that pertain to the Commonwealth's governmental activities are made through the general and special revenue funds.
 Internal service funds predominantly serve the governmental funds.
 Accordingly, long-term liabilities for these funds are included as part of the total for governmental activities.
 Enterprise funds, or business-type activities, are self-supporting funds.
-Accordingly, long-term liabilities are paid from each respective fund. - Amounts are net of any unamortized discounts, premiums, and deferrals. - Foundations represent FASB reporting entities defined in Note 1.B. - Beginning balance was increased as a result of a reclassification by the Virginia Resource Authority of bond issuance costs which are reported as Other Assets in fiscal year 2008. - Beginning balance was decreased as a result of a reclassification by Virginia Commonwealth University Health System Authority (blended component unit of the Virginia Commonwealth University - major) of certain claims payable classified as Long-term Liabilities in fiscal year 2007 but reported as Claims Payable in fiscal year 2008.
+Accordingly, long-term liabilities are paid from each respective fund. - (3) Amounts are net of any unamortized discounts, premiums, and deferrals. - (4) Foundations represent FASB reporting entities defined in Note 1.B. - (5) No proceeds received relate to the tax refund note. - (6) Beginning balance was increased as a result of the implementation of GASB Statement No. 49. - (7) Beginning balance was increased as a result of the College of William and Mary not reporting an installment purchase obligation in the prior year.